- Thailand Travel Guide

 Flying is the fastest and easiest way to get around the country.
 There are direct flights from Bangkok to Phuket, Krabi, and Koh Samui.
 The train is my next favorite way of getting around and taking an overnight train is a fun way to travel as the locals do.

 Thailand is a long narrow country.
 So getting from the Bangkok or Chiang Mia to the southern islands is a good distance.
 Getting from one coast to the other can be done in a half-day drive (and ferry) – but even then flying is still a big time saver.

 - Air – Thailand is well served by several budget airlines.
-Air Asia has the most flights but NOK Air, Bangkok Airways, Thai Airways, and Orient Thai have multiple routes as well.
+Air Asia has the most flights but NOK Air, Bangkok Airways, and Thai Airways have multiple routes as well.
 Flying is an easy way to get around the country and can be incredibly cheap if booked early.
 Note to tall people: they have no legroom.
 I’m 6’6″ and can barely fit into my assigned seat.

 - Train – A fun way of getting around the country.
 Overnight trains with sleeper cars from Bangkok north to Chiang Mai and south to the gulf coast are convenient and authentic ways to get where you’re going.
 Getting to the islands and beach resorts will almost alway require a bus and/or ferry trip after you get off the train (at Surat Thani for Phuket, Krabi, Koh Phi Phi, Koh Samui, and Koh Phangan).
 The buses are timed with the arrival of the train so the extra hassle and planning is usually minimal.
 Be sure to buy train/bus/ferry combo tickets in Bangkok to make the connection easier.